 Carl Bruce protects his clients and their innovations by creating intellectual property programs and patent portfolios and by strategically developing and managing their patent litigation matters.
 Mr. Bruce uses his chemical engineering and polymer composites background, combined with experience in a number of other technical fields, to build legal strategies that take into account the technological and business realities necessary to position his clients to be successful inside and outside of the courtroom.

-Mr. Bruce’s technical experience includes experience in oil & gas, software and internet, electrical, petrochemical, and opto-electrical technologies.
-Prior to law school, he conducted research focusing on polymer composites as a Graduate Research Assistant at the University of Washington (Seattle) and zero-gel research at the University of New Mexico.
+Mr. Bruce’s technical experience includes experience in oil and gas, software and internet, electrical, petrochemical, and opto-electrical technologies.
+Prior to law school, he conducted research focusing on polymer composites as a graduate research assistant at the University of Washington (Seattle) and zero-gel research at the University of New Mexico.

 From bet-the-company litigation to standard patent litigation to preparation of single patents or portfolios to protect key innovations, the bottom line for Mr. Bruce is to develop strategies and achieve results for clients that efficiently and effectively contribute to the business goals of each client.

 When not helping clients, Mr. Bruce enjoys spending time with his wife of 18 years and five children.
 Mr. Bruce was selected by his peers as a Super Lawyers “Rising Star” from 2011-2015.